 Collected blood and tissue samples will be stored.
 Research will be conducted on the mechanisms of cancer development utilizing these materials.
 Your samples might be used to produce long-living cell culture, to investigate the behavior of cells for example when exposed to specific drugs.
-The samples are reserved for research related to the underlying condition.
+The sample are reserved for research related to the underlying condition.
 For example, we would like to determine why certain individuals with a cancer predisposition have higher cancer risks than others with the same condition.
-Also, we would like to elucidate molecular mechanisms of cancer development in cells Genetic studies may be conducted that may involve studies of the whole genome.
+Also, we would like to elucidate molecular mechanisms of cancer development in cells.
+Genetic studies may be conducted that may involve studies of whole genome.
 Samples and data will be available for research purposes for an undetermined period of time.

-Protection of your biospecimen and data:
+Protection of your child's biospecimen and data:

 Biospecimen will be stored in the Biobank of Hannover Medical School of indefinite duration.
-Clinical data will be stored on a secured server of XClinical (biomedical software engineers of MARVIN, the main data management system of the German Society of Pediatric Oncology and Hematology).
+Clinical data will be stored on a secured sever of XClinical (biomedical software engineers of MARVIN, the main data management system of the German Society of Pediatric Oncology and Hematology).
 Only your birth quarter and year and your gender are electronically recorded as "personal data".
 We explicitly do not record any names in the database.
-Your identifying data will only be shared with the principal investigator of the respective cancer treatment study, the relevant state cancer registry and the German Childhood Cancer Registry (DKKR) in Mainz.
+Your identifying data will only be shared with principle investigator of the repective cancer treatment study, the relevant state cancer registry and the German Childhood Cancer Registry (DKKR) in Mainz.
 Personal information will not be shared with researchers or other unauthorized third parties, such as insurance companies or employers.
 All identifying information (name, date of birth, address, etc.) will be replaced by a code for research purposes.
 Only after this process, biospecimen and data will be made available for research.

-Coded biospecimen and medical data could be used for research conducted by universities, research institutes or research companies, possibly even abroad.
-Registry data might be connected to data in other databases, in accordance with the law and appropriate ethic committee approvals.
+Only coded biospecimen and data are used for research conducted by universities, research institutes or companies.
+It is possible that our registry data will be connected to your child's data in other databases, in accordance with the law and appropriate ethic committee approvals.
+For example, if your child has a tumor for which your child is receiving treatment on a clinical trial, information entered for this trail may be coupled our database and vice versa.
 Authorization to use biospecimen and data in a research study is limited to a specific researcher and project.
 The researcher is prohibited from using or passing on the biospecimen and data for additional purposes without permission.
-Remaining material is returned to the Hannover Medical School Biobank or is destroyed.
+Remaining material is returned to the Hannover Medical School biobank or is destroyed.

 Prior to using the biospecimen and data for a research project, a researcher must obtain an institutional ethics board approval.
 Institutional ethics board approval ensures that appropriate steps are taken to protect the rights and welfare of subjects of a research study.

 Publications are written in an anonymized fashion to prohibit identification of individual participants.
-This includes scientific online databases.
-A publication of your entire genetic information (genome) is impossible without your explicit written permission.
+This implies the situation, if data is entered into scientific online databases.
+A publication of your child's entire genetic information (genome) is impossible without your explicit written permission.

-In order to consult with your physician regarding your medical care, our registry keeps a locked file with identifying information (e.g. name, date of birth, address).
-If you live in Germany, identifying information may be exchanged with the study group that is in charge of your cancer treatment plan, the state's cancer registry and the German Childhood Cancer Registry in Mainz.
+In order to consult with your child's physician regarding your child's medical care, our registry keeps a locked file with identifying information (e.g. name, date of birth, address).
+All data directly identifying your person (name, date of birth, address, etc.) will be replaced by an identification code (pseudonymized) immediately after obtaining the biomaterials.
+Only in this form are the biomaterials and data made available for research purposes.
+If you live in Germany, identifying information may be exchanged with the study group that is in charge of your cancer treatment plan, the states cancer registry and the German Childhood Cancer Registry in Mainz.